 On the far right is a property in a less desirable part of town (or State).
 The price of the home is much lower.
 Even though the rent is also lower, your ROI is through the roof.
 If you are capable of handling a property in a different location and with less pride of ownership, this could be a winner.
 But properties like these may expose you to more landlord liability so make sure you have the right property insurance.

 You can always ask your realtor to run an ROI calculation for you.
-Even if you aren’t going to buy something right now, they will likely be only to happy to do his for you as a way to make a connection.
+Even if you aren’t going to buy something right now, they will likely be only too happy to do his for you as a way to make a connection.

 The biggest complaint that property owners have is tenants.
 In fact, many people who are former rental property owners got out of the business precisely because they couldn’t stand dealing with whining tenants.
-There are three solutions for this problem.
+There are three solutions to this problem.

 If you buy your own property, make sure you check your prospective renters’ credit score.
 If you have a property manager, they will do this for you.